 Assignees.
 We may, at any time, sell, transfer or assign any or all of our rights to our Canadian business, including our interests, rights or obligations regarding your accounts with us.
 If we do so, we may share your personal information with prospective purchasers, transferees or assignees.
 In such circumstances, we will contractually require any such purchaser, transferee or assignee to only use your information for the purposes specified herein, and to safeguard your information appropriate to the sensitivity of personal information.

 Information processed outside Canada.
 Your personal information may be stored and processed with approved third parties within Belgium, Germany, Ireland, the Netherlands, the United Kingdom, and the United States.
-If a third party processes or stores information outside Canada, foreign governments, courts or regulatory agencies may therefore be able to obtain such personal information through the laws of the foreign jurisdiction.
+If a third party processes or stores information outside Canada, foreign governments, courts, law enforcement or regulatory agencies may therefore be able to access such personal information through the laws of the foreign jurisdiction.

 We take steps to ensure that your personal information is as accurate, complete and up to date as is necessary for the purposes for which it is to be used.

-If you believe that the personal information we have about you isn’t accurate or complete, please contact us by updating your information through our web or mobile apps, by calling the customer service number on the back of your card, or by writing to the Privacy Office.
+If you believe that the personal information we have about you isn’t accurate or complete, please contact us by updating your information through our website or mobile application, by calling the customer service number on the back of your card, or by writing to the Privacy Office (see section 10 (Openness, Individual Access and Challenging Compliance) below).
 If you move, change your phone number, or change your email address, you are required to update your information with us.

 We use procedures and practices appropriate to the sensitivity of personal information to protect against loss, theft and unauthorized access.
 Access to your information is restricted to those individuals and parties who require access.